-The external power supply is not needed for your normal use, it's only needed when in standalone operation without a PC.
-Most of the smart phone chargers except iPhone have a 5V output with a micro USB connector, they can be used as the external power supply.
+An external power supply is not needed for your normal use, it's only needed in standalone operation without a PC.
+Most of the smart phone chargers have a 5V output with a standard micro USB connector, they can be used as the external power supply.